 (2010), British Medical Association (2010) and UK Space Biomedicine Association

 On the first day, students will decide if they wish to attend talks on specialities related to medicine, surgery, or disciplines such as GP, Radiology and ACCS.
-Consultants from these specialities will provide the students with an overview (‘taster’) of their speciality in the form of ‘Day in the Life of….’ talks.
-This will be particularly beneficial for students who wish to get a better understanding of the various career options and are yet to decide on a particular speciality.
+Consultants from these specialities will provide students with an overview (‘taster’) of their speciality in the form of ‘Day in the Life of….’ talks.
+This will be particularly beneficial for students who wish to obtain a better understanding of the various career options and are yet to decide on a particular speciality.

-On days 2 and 3, in addition to essential theoretical information about individual specialities, there will be sessions on basic surgical and suturing skills, basic life support, advanced life support, advanced trauma life support, basic orthopaedic skills, laparoscopic skills, performing an ECG, undertaking an ultrasound examination, insertion of a chest drain, ophthalmology workshop, obstetrics and gynaecology workshop, and paediatric and neonatology workshop.
+In addition to essential theoretical information related to individual specialities, there will be workshops on basic surgical and suturing skills, basic life support, trauma life support, basic orthopaedic skills, laparoscopic skills, performing an ECG, undertaking an ultrasound examination, insertion of a chest drain, ophthalmology workshop, obstetrics and gynaecology workshop, and paediatric and neonatology workshop.
 Successful completion of the Summer School will require students to attend six mandatory lectures and six workshops.

 This video is copyrighted to The Royal College of Surgeons of Edinburgh